-Staff finds that this criterion is met since the proposed Valley Native Primary Care Center should not produce the negative effects noted above.
+The proposed use should not generate any negative impacts to the surrounding properties.
 No additional buffering is required since only vacant commercial land abuts the property lot lines.

 Landscaping.
 The proposed use shall be designed in a manner that minimizes the removal of trees and vegetative cover, and shall conform to the standards in this title concerning the provision and maintenance of landscaping, and any landscaping plan that is required for the proposed use under this title.
 The approval authority also may condition approval on the provision of the following: